splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 For example, a ``503: service too busy`` error in a server-side span counts as an error by default.
 If the service you're monitoring is the front end of a public website, users encountering a 503 error aren't able to use the website, resulting in lost user interactions or lost revenue.
 In this case, a 503 is a true error.

 Depending on your application's logic, however, you might not consider ``5xx`` codes to be meaningful errors.
-For example, if your service is a batch processor, a ``503`` can be a normal flow control mechanism,Ç triggering clients to retry their requests later.
+For example, if your service is a batch processor, a ``503`` can be a normal flow control mechanism, triggering clients to retry their requests later.
 To override the default that counts ``503`` status codes as errors, you can modify your instrumentation to set ``span.status`` to ``OK`` in the spans where a ``503`` error is not a concern.